tauri-apps/tauri-docs/src/content/blog/tauri-1-1.md

 ---
+date: 2022-09-15
+title: Announcing Tauri 1.1.0
+summary: After 113 pull requests and nearly two months of work, the Tauri team is pleased to announce the 1.1.0 release.
+image: ./tauri_1_1_images/header.png
 authors: [lucasfernog]
-image: ./tauri_1_1_images/header.png
-description: After 113 pull requests and nearly two months of work, the Tauri team is pleased to announce the 1.1.0 release.
 ---

 import Tabs from '@theme/Tabs'